ithaca-comp-345/345-project01-bank-jmn/README.md

 UML Diagram: https://drive.google.com/file/d/1X31Jxgbfs3lRBemAtwiPOqcjQsmgOdPW/view?usp=sharing

-Jason - Add userAccount, checkings account, and savings account.
+Jason - ~~Add userAccount, checkings account, and savings account.
 Implement getTransactionHistory.
-Finish use-case diagram.
+Finish use-case diagram.~~ Upload the sequence diagram.
+I already made and make another one that is not getBalance() or getTransactionHistory().
+Fix ATM Tests by fixing transaction history property.
+Add comments.
+Denote at least one integration and System test.

 Nusi - Add the Admin software and the central bank.
 For central bank, make a hashmap with key value pairs of all of the userAccounts and their accountNumbers as key's